Get in touch

 Do you use AI in the automations?

 We do.
-The workflow runs on infrastructure we operate (typically self-hosted n8n, sometimes Make or custom code), maintained by the engineers who built it.
-Tending includes monitoring, failure handling, and evolution as upstream systems change — not just the initial build.
+The workflow runs on infrastructure we operate (self-hosted n8n, Make, or custom code), maintained by the engineers who built it.
+Monitoring and alerting are part of the build — if a workflow fails, we know before you do.

 How is automation priced?